bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/block_chain.md

 collect their transaction fees.

-All transactions, including the coinbase transaction, are encoded into blocks in binary rawtransaction format.
+All transactions, including the coinbase transaction, are encoded into blocks in binary raw transaction format.

-The rawtransaction format is hashed to create the transaction identifier (txid).
+The raw transaction format is hashed to create the transaction identifier (txid).
 From these txids, the [merkle tree][/en/glossary/merkle-tree]{:#term-merkle-tree}{:.term} is constructed by pairing each txid with one other txid and then hashing them together.
 If there are an odd number of txids, the txid without a partner is hashed with a